 6. Brainstorm with Your Content Team

 With the backend research in the palm of your hand, it’s time to get together with your team of content creators and assess the content types you want to move forward with.
-Brainstorming sessions can come in handy when it comes to collaboration among a content team, and this can involve keyword research, topic generation and choosing content format options.
+Brainstorming sessions can come in handy when it comes to collaboration among a content team.

 7. Create a Content Strategy Blueprint